lvsti/cocoagrinder/_posts/2016-05-07-realm-use-now-commit-yourself-later.markdown

 I had no previous experience with the [Realm](https://realm.io) mobile database but I'm a frequent visitor of their Swift video collection, and was curious to find out if their solution is less of a P.I.T.A. than CoreData is, so I decided to give it a try.

-Taking a quick look at the documentation and checking out the samples revealed to me that Realm's API deviates significantly from other Cocoa frameworks.
-Take the query results for example: while `NSManagedObjectContext.executeFetchRequest(_:)` returns an ordinary array, Realm's `objects(_:)` gives back `Results<T>`, an esoteric collection type that's not even that (it doesn't conform to `CollectionType` or any of the Swift protocols).
-But just by using the resulting model objects you can easily qualify for a framework lock-in:
+Taking a quick look at the documentation and checking out the samples revealed to me that interacting with the Realm framework requires using a bunch of custom types.
+Take the query results for example: while `NSManagedObjectContext.executeFetchRequest(_:)` returns an ordinary array, Realm's `objects(_:)` gives back `Results<T>`, an esoteric collection type, which makes all the code that deals with these results tightly coupled with the framework.
+But just by using the resulting model objects you can easily qualify for a lock-in:

 ```swift
 import RealmSwift